-The Visual Arts department takes pride in the wide variety of visual arts offered, which include pottery, filmmaking, painting, black and white film photography, and many more.
+The Visual Arts department takes pride in the wide variety of visual arts offered, which include fine arts, painting, pottery, filmmaking, photography, and many more.

 The pottery studio is located in the basement of Proctor Hall.
 This space is equipped with six potter’s wheels, a professional-sized gas reduction kiln, and a large working space.